What does workload automation mean for governments?

-Determined to never let it happen again, they initiated a project they call “site resiliency” that lets them automate their disaster recovery environments.
+Determined to never let it happen again, this government agency initiated a project called “site resiliency” that lets them automate their disaster recovery environments.
 This means that if they had a similar failure in the future, the disrupted environment would seamlessly switch to a working environment.
-Additionally, OpCon will now allow them to initiate an automated failover process – if needed - because they now have multiple data center environments that they can call upon at a moment’s notice.
+Additionally, OpCon will now allow the government agency to initiate an automated failover process – if needed - because they now have multiple data center environments that they can call upon at a moment’s notice.

 RDW, the Dutch Vehicle Authority, experienced a slightly different challenge – but one faced by governments all over the world.
 They found that the cost of maintaining their legacy technologies was not only outstripping the cost of repairs, but it was no longer providing the operational flexibility they needed.

 To solve the problem, SMA Technologies helped them migrate their legacy mainframe processes without ever losing service or interrupting business.
-OpCon was deployed in the existing mainframe environment and took over all jobs and workflows while staying operational for customers.
+OpCon was deployed in the existing mainframe environment and took over the automation of all jobs and workflows while staying operational for customers.

 This proved to be a powerful technique for managing complexity, enabling repetitive testing and removing the potential for human error.
-Automation also reduces the need for training and re-skilling because the workflows run in the new environment the same as they did in the old.
+Government automation also reduces the need for training and re-skilling because the workflows run in the new environment the same as they did in the old.